caubut-charter/matter-rpi4-nRF52840-dongle/docs/source/first_steps/getting_started.rst

 .. note::

-   The Linux Desktop/Desktop PC and RPi will must be connected to the same LAN.
+   The Linux Desktop/Desktop PC and RPi must be connected to the same LAN.

 .. warning::